deathcap/gl-css3d/README.md

     // when the GL scene is rendered (gl-render), update the CSS3D view matrix and draw the GL cutout: css3d.render(view, proj);

 For an example embedding an iframe run `npm start`.
-Drag over the scene not on the iframe or scroll to move the camera (uses [game-shell-orbit-camera](https://github.com/mikolalysenko/game-shell-orbit-camera)).
 The iframe accepts pointer events and can be interacted with as an ordinary webpage.
+Click the button to toggle mouse inputs to control the camera instead (drag to move, scroll to zoom; uses [game-shell-orbit-camera](https://github.com/mikolalysenko/game-shell-orbit-camera)).

 ## References